TempleDAO/temple/protocol/contracts/templegold/README.md

 ## Staking
 Templars stake Temple tokens for Temple Gold rewards.
 An IOU is issued to stakers at an equal amount of staked Temple amount at a 1:1 ratio.
-The IOU token is `StakedVoteToken`.
+The IOU token is `StakedTempleVoteToken`, which is NonTransferrable.
 This token can be locked and used for participation in governance voting.
 Stakers can also delegate their votes to deleagates using the `VoteDelegate` contract.
+All governance contracts except for `StakedTempleVoteToken` can be found in the [governance](https://github.com/TempleDAO/temple-gov) repo.

 ## Auctions

 ### DaiGold Auctions
-In DaiGold auctions, anyone can bid DAI in exchange for Temple Gold.
-This Temple Gold tokens are distributed prior to auction starting.
-Tokens distributed for the epoch are distributed after auction per Dai token deposited.
+In DaiGold auctions, anyone can bid DAI in exchange for Temple Gold when an auction is active.
+These Temple Gold tokens available for each auction are sent to `DaiGoldAuction` contract prior to auction starting. `TempleGold.mint()` distributes TGOLD tokens on mint to DaiGoldAuction, Staking contracts and team multisig using distribution share parameters percentages set at `DistributionParams`.
+Temple Gold reward tokens for each auction are shared amongst DAI bidders/depositors after the auction has ended.
+DAI depositors can claim their share of the TGOLD rewards after auction and also retroactively.

 ### Spice Auctions
 In a spice auction, a volatile token is bid for Temple Gold or vice versa.